Financial-Times/dotcom-page-kit/packages/anvil-server-handlebars/src/helpers/readme.md

 ### ifAll

-Outputs the content if all of the given parameters are [truthy].
+Outputs the content if all of the parameters are [truthy].

 Example: